 Parishes should ensure that processes are in place to allow a suitable time to appropriately clean the area in which the service has taken place both before and after each service, paying attention to frequently touched objects and surfaces, using regular cleaning products.
-Guidance on cleaning churches is available on the national Church of England website.
+Guidance on cleaning churches is available here.